12 Pros and Cons of Living in Phoenix, Arizona

 Pro: A lively arts district

 There are plenty of fun things to do in this Arizona city, such as visiting the lively art district.
-Just north of the downtown area, Roosevelt Row is rich in fine art, shopping, and entertainment.
-For no cost at all, residents can pursue the unique street art that lines this area’s buildings.
+Just north of the downtown area, Roosevelt Row is rich in fine art, boutique shops, and entertainment.
+For no cost at all, join the First Fridays Art Walk, one of the largest self-guided art walks in the nation.
+The street art and murals in this Arizona city are also major attractions as part of the local art scene.

 Pro: Parking is a breeze

-Most homes will come with a driveway or garage that offers free parking, but even the areas that don’t are fairly easy to navigate.
-With more than 25,000 parking spaces in Downtown Phoenix alone, you’ll have plenty of options for storing your vehicle.
-There is also affordable metered parking, public garages, and surface lots throughout the city that many people take advantage of.
+Most major cities make parking a hassle, but the Phoenix metro area is definitely a car owner’s dream location—and certainly when compared to the limited parking options in major cities like Los Angeles, San Diego, San Francisco, or New York City.
+Most homes or rentals will come with a driveway or garage that offers free parking, but even the areas that don’t are fairly easy to navigate.
+With more than 25,000 parking spaces in downtown Phoenix alone, and affordable metered parking, public garages, and surface lots throughout the city, you’ll have plenty of options for storing your vehicle.

 Land in a great apartment in Phoenix, AZ

-Weighing the pros and cons of a potential new city is never easy.
-But thankfully, Phoenix’s pros greatly outweigh its cons!
+As with weighing your decision to move to any major city, living in Phoenix, Arizona, comes with making tradeoffs that work for your lifestyle.
+Weighing the pros and cons of a potential new city is never easy, but, thankfully, Phoenix’s pros greatly outweigh its cons!

 If you’re thinking about moving to the area, Landing offers fully furnished apartments in Phoenix, all with flexible lease terms that make moving easy.
 Browse our available apartments in Phoenix, or contact us to learn more about what a Landing membership can do for you!